kamber-linux/neko/README.md

 To make a patch, go to the source folder and make two folders, `a` and `b`.
 Copy the file you want to edit into `a`, and copy that into `b`: `cp a/<file> b`.
 Edit `b/<file>` to the changes you want.
 Then, `diff -Naur a/<file> b/<file> > <patch_name>.patch`.
 Make a folder in `srcpkgs/<pkg>` called `patches`, and add the patch there.

 # TODO
+* Rewrite in C - shell is getting messy
 * Add in more explicit pre and post steps to make it more fail safe.
 * Add more build styles
 * Add more packages